stripedpajamas/stripedpajamas.github.io/_posts/2017-09-22-will-and-direction.md

 > Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven,
 > but the one <span class="post-highlight">who does the will of my Father who is in heaven.</span>

+And even Epictetus although he generally seems to be less into g/God/s than others:

+> Upon all occasions we ought to have these maxims ready at hand:
+>
+> "Conduct me, Jove, and you, O Destiny, Wherever your decrees have fixed my station."
+>
+> "I follow cheerfully; and, did I not, Wicked and wretched, I must follow still.
+Whoever yields
+> properly to Fate, is deemed Wise among men, and knows the laws of heaven."
+>
+> And this third:
+>
+> "O Crito, if it thus pleases the gods, thus let it be.
+Anytus and Melitus may kill me indeed, but hurt me they cannot."

 In the Bhagavad Gita, Krishna tries to explain to Arjuna what it means to act properly and his conclusion is stark and sacred: